2013–14 UCLA Bruins women's basketball team

 The 2013–14 UCLA Bruins women's basketball team represented the University of California, Los Angeles during the 2013–14 NCAA Division I women's basketball season.
-The Bruins, led by third year head coach Cori Close, play their home games at the Pauley Pavilion and were a members of the Pac-12 Conference.
-With many injuries, the team finished the season in 8th place on a conference record of 7–11 and 13–18 overall, and the graduation of seniors Thea Lemberger and Atonye Nyingifa.
+The Bruins, led by third-year head coach Cori Close, played their home games at the Pauley Pavilion and were members of the Pac-12 Conference.
+With many injuries, the team finished the season in 8th place with a conference record of 7–11 and 13–18 overall, and the graduation of seniors Thea Lemberger and Atonye Nyingifa.